Inductive Vs Deductive Approach in Research

 |The process of applying the inductive research approach includes 3 different steps these are:|

 |The 3 steps which need to follow for applying the deductive approach to your research are :|

 |The main advantage of the inductive research approach is that it enables the researcher to explore new aspects of the study.|

 Another key advantages of the inductive research approach are that it provides researchers ease in the generalization of research findings.

 |Deductive reasoning mainly concentrates on causality.|

 The main advantages of deductive reasoning are that it helps you in defining the causal relationship between two or more variables of the study.

 |The biggest limitation of inductive research is that it is very much difficult to prove the conclusion.||The important limitation of the deductive research approach is that deductive reasoning can only be true in a situation when all the premises are true and all terms are clear.|

 |The researcher mainly uses an inductive research approach for executing qualitative research.||Investigators use a deductive approach for performing Quantitative Research.|

-from the above article, it has been summarised that the deductive approach is completely opposite to the inductive research approach.
-Another fact which has been found is that in deductive approach is utilized for testing theory and the inductive approach is mainly concerned with the formulation of a new hypothesis.
+from the above article, it has been summarised that the deductive approach is the opposite of the inductive research approach.
+Another fact that has been found is that in deductive approach is utilized for testing theory and the inductive approach is mainly concerned with the formulation of a new hypothesis.